YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 1.3.1. hierarchical items management
 As an the ui user
-In order to manage the hierarchical items in the application I want to be able to manage by actions (list, create, update, delete, search) ANY hierarchical items of the application in from a hierarchical doc format
+In order to manage the hierarchical items in the application I want to be able to manage by actions (list, create, update, delete, search) ANY hierarchical items of the application in from a hierarchical doc format by simply right clicking on their titles and choosing from the menut the action which must have both image and text to indicate more

- - by their id
- - by their sequence